sivaram143/python_practice/notes.md

 * Operator:It is symbol to perform particular operation

+* Command line argument: It is nothing but an argument sent to a program being called

 * Function:
   - A function is self-contained block and performs particular task.
   - Function has local scope (locals()) and global scope (globals()).